 2.1.3.
 The initial response, "raising the alert", commences when a volcanic eruption is expected.
-Initial awareness of the event may be by means of a Special AIREP/VAR and/or from information provided by meteorological or volcanological agencies.
-Arrangements in each State between designated volcano observatories, meteorological and air traffic management agencies should ensure that alerting information is provided expeditiously by the most appropriate means to provide continued safety of flight.
+Initial awareness of the event may be given by means of a Special AIREP/VAR and/or from information provided by meteorological or volcanological offices.
+Arrangements in each State between designated volcano observatories, meteorological and air traffic management offices should ensure that alerting information is provided expeditiously by the most appropriate means to keep continued flight safety.